What Is It?

-Cochlear implants are ideal for sensorineural hearing losses which receive little to no benefit from hearing aids.
-Both children and adults are cochlear implant recipients.
-However, with babies early detection is vital in order to learn speech and language using the cochlear implant.
-Auditory habilitation is recommended for very young children in order to learn how to listen from their implants in order to appropriately develop speech and language.
-Adults, who no longer receive benefits from their hearing aids or suddenly lose their hearing, typically are provided with a home program from Dr. Saltarrelli in order to quickly adjust and interpret the sound provided by their cochlear implant.
+Cochlear implants are ideal for patients with sensorineural hearing loss who receive little to no benefit from hearing aids.
+Both children and adults can be cochlear implant recipients.
+However with babies, early detection is vital in order to learn speech and language using the cochlear implant.
+Auditory habilitation is recommended for very young children in order to learn how to listen from their implants so they can appropriately develop speech and language.
+Adults who no longer receive benefits from their hearing aids or suddenly lose their hearing are provided with a home program from Dr. Saltarrelli in order to quickly adjust and interpret the sound provided by their cochlear implant.

 A cochlear implant evaluation is administered by an audiologist to determine candidacy and discuss realistic expectations.
-If determined to be a candidate, an appointment with an otolaryngologist is obtained to discuss the surgical aspects of the implant.
-Activation and cochlear implant management is then provided by an audiologist.
+If a patient is determined to be a candidate, an appointment with an otolaryngologist is scheduled to discuss the surgical aspects of the implant.
+Activation and further cochlear implant management is then provided by an audiologist.

-Cochlear implants now have blue tooth technology which allows the device to stream sound from various instruments, including iPhones.
-There is also a hybrid model which behaves like a hearing aid and a cochlear implant simultaneously.
+Cochlear implants now offer bluetooth technology which allows the device to stream sound from various instruments including iPhones.
+A hybrid model is also available which behaves like a hearing aid and a cochlear implant simultaneously.
 It amplifies low pitches which travel the natural pathways of the ear while sending high pitches directly to the auditory nerve, bypassing the ear’s natural pathways.

-Typically a cochlear implant is not a quick fix.
-It takes time for the human brain to learn how to interpret the new signal it receives from the implant.
+Typically a cochlear implant is not a quick fix, as it takes time for the human brain to learn how to interpret the new signal it receives from the implant.
 Remember, we truly “hear” at the level of the brain!
-However, with time and practice (i.e., listening through the implant), both adults and children have been very successful with achieving the gift of sound for communication.
+However with time and practice (i.e., listening through the implant), both adults and children have been very successful in achieving the gift of sound for communication.
 Success is very individualized and perfect hearing is never guaranteed.
 It truly depends on the recipient and the circumstances surrounding the need for implantation.

-Autumn Oak provides services for three cochlear implant manufacturers Advance Bionics, Cochlear Americas and Med El.
+Autumn Oak provides services for three cochlear implant manufacturers: Advanced Bionics, Cochlear Americas, and Med El.